sympa-community/gpldoc/man/sympa_config.5.md

 #### `personalization.mail_apply_on`

-Scope for messsages from incoming email
+Scope for messages from incoming email

 - Format:
     - `none` - do nothing